chazzka/clanekcathedral/clanek.md

 The contamination parameter is to control the proportion of anomalies in the dataset.
 Usually, this has to be known beforehand.
 This parameter has a huge impact on the final result of the detection.
-However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies from 0% to 50%, sometimes even more, plus, the anomalies are not present in the original dataset .
+However, this is a problem because the anomalies in our dataset appear randomly and hence the proportion varies from 0% to 50%, sometimes even more, plus, the anomalies are not present in the original dataset.

+TODO: CONTAMINATION PORAD EXISTUJE, BUDE NAS ZAJIMAT

+TODO:

 To demonstrate the impact of contamination parameter, we prepared following experiment.
 Consider a dataset containing no anomalies at all, which we want to use to for the learning.
 Figure x shows example dataset with two features, none of the datapoint being an anomaly.